polygonplanet/chillout/README.md

 ### forEach

 Executes a provided function once per array or object element.
 The iteration will break if the callback function returns `false`, or an error occurs.
+This method can be called like JavaScript `Array forEach`.

 * chillout.**forEach** ( obj, callback [, context ] )
   @param {_Array|Object_} _obj_ Target array or object.